Behind the scenes.

 Lexia "Lex" Snowe is a writer of thrillers for the page and for screen.
 Her stories tend to combine police/espionage with noir (think: corruption not necessarily confined to the wrong side of the law.)
 A number of her upcoming projects also feature aviation, the study of aeronautical engineering being one of her leading interests.
 Foremost among her influences are: Richard Stark (aka.
 Donald E. Westlake), Ed McBain, Lionel Davidson, and Tom Clancy.
 (And, yes, those are all dudes.
 So that's... awkward.)

-When not writing genre fiction and screenplays within these perimeters, Lex is writing literary fiction and poetry as Zoe Marie Bel.
-(Previously, "Winter Bel", an alias she still uses for certain art projects.)
+When not writing genre fiction and screenplays within these perimeters, Lex is (slowly) making films through Benthic Pictures, and writing literary fiction and poetry as Zoe Marie Bel.

 Lex Snowe hanging with cars in Hollywood.